alliwall/transact/README.md

 ## New Features Added

-### Business Payment Link Generator
+### Merchant Page Generator

-Businesses can now generate custom payment links with a locked wallet address.
-The generated links can be shared with their customers to process payments directly to the business's wallet.
+Merchants can now generate custom merchant pages with a locked wallet address.
+The generated pages can be shared with their customers to process payments directly to the merchant's wallet.

-- Access the generator at: `/payment-url-gen.html`
+- Access the generator at: `/generate-merchant-link`
-- Generated payment links format: `/business-payment.html?data=encryptedWalletAddress`
+- Generated merchant pages format: `/merchant-payment.html?data=encryptedWalletAddress`

 ### Enhanced Security Features